How to do more than just make it through each day with your toddler. Tips to structure your toddler’s day and really thrive!

 Meal Time for Your Toddler

 Self-Feeding: The biggest concern with mealtimes during this time will be your toddler learning to eat from a spoon.
 Expect things to be messy as he learns.
 He can’t be perfect.
-See this post for more: Toddlers and Spoons
+See this post for more: When Does a Toddler Master Spoon Skills

 Food Amounts: Just because he is now a toddler does not mean you will worry less about his food intake.
-See Food Amounts for Toddlers for guidance.
+Pretoddlers eat less than they used to and this is normal!
+See Correct Food Portions for Kids from Baby-8 Years for guidance.

 Nap Time For Your Toddler